cloudflare/cloudflare-docs/content/workers/runtime-apis/tail-event.md

 - `cf` {{<type>}}object{{</type>}}

-  - Contains the data from [IncomingRequestCfProperties](/workers/runtime-apis/request/#incomingrequestcfproperties)
+  - Contains the data from [`IncomingRequestCfProperties`](/workers/runtime-apis/request/#incomingrequestcfproperties).

 - `headers` {{<type>}}Object{{</type>}}

   - Header name/value entries (redacted by default).
-Header names are lower-cased, and the values associated with duplicate header names are concatenated, with the string ", " (comma space) interleaved, similar to [the Fetch standard](https://fetch.spec.whatwg.org/#concept-header-list-get).
+Header names are lowercased, and the values associated with duplicate header names are concatenated, with the string `", "` (comma space) interleaved, similar to [the Fetch standard](https://fetch.spec.whatwg.org/#concept-header-list-get).

 - `method` {{<type>}}String{{</type>}}